allinbits/cosmos-cash/docs/architecture/adr-002-docs-structure.md

 - Allow a new user to get started
 - Show a user how to solve a specific problem
-- Describe the machinery i.e. classes, functions, interfaces, parameters etc.
+- Describe the machinery, for example, classes, functions, interfaces, parameters, and so on
-- Explanation/context for design, scope etc
+- Explanation and context for design, scope, and so on

 ![Documentation Quadrants](https://documentation.divio.com/_images/overview.png)

-It is key that the documentation is structured and written such that:
+The goals of well-structured and well-written documentation include:

-- Depending on use case the documentation can be found easily
+- Findability: depending on the use case, the technical content can be discovered and accessed
-- The documenation is written in an appropriate style for the use case
+- The documentation is written in an appropriate style for the use case
-- Each type of documentation is written consistent style
+- Each type of documentation is written in a consistent style
-- Documentation is scoped to a specific use cases i.e. a tutorial doesn't describe (beyond a relevant link) why the software works, it just teaches
+- Documentation is scoped to a specific use case; for example, a tutorial can provide links but does not include technical content that describes why the software works, a tutorial just teaches how to use it

 Additional Documentation non-functional use cases include:

-- It SHOULD BE as close to the code as reasonably practicable
+- Technical content SHOULD BE as close to the code as reasonably practicable and strive to use the docs as code workflow
-- It SHOULD BE generated from code as much as possible
+- Technical content SHOULD BE generated from code as much as possible
-- It SHOULD USE a consistent format
+- Technical content SHOULD USE a consistent format
-- It SHOULD BE useable from within the repository
+- Technical content SHOULD BE useable from within the repository
-- It COULD HAVE an automatic process that converts the content to a website based on [Read The Docs](https://readthedocs.com/), [Gitbook](https://www.gitbook.com/) or other suitable hosting systems.
+- Technical content COULD HAVE an automatic process that converts the content to a website based on [Read The Docs](https://readthedocs.com/), [Gitbook](https://www.gitbook.com/), or other suitable hosting systems

 ## Decision

 To address the use cases outlined in the context, this ADR proposes the following decisions:

 - Use GitHub as primary content management [https://github.com/allinbits/cosmos-cash](https://github.com/allinbits/cosmos-cash)
-- Markdown and LaTeX to deliver research publications
+- Use Markdown and LaTeX to deliver research publications

 Given GitHub will form the content management system, we propose the following structure:

 ### Structure

-The documentation structure shall use as much as possible a structure similar to the [Divio user cases](https://documentation.divio.com/introduction/).
+The documentation structure shall use as much as possible a content structure similar to the [Divio user cases](https://documentation.divio.com/introduction/).

 |                 | Tutorials | How-to guides | Reference   | Explanation   |
 |-----------------|-----------|---------------|-------------|-------------- |